 A cloth for cleaning dishes

 A cloth for drying dishes

-Yes, go ahead and throughly use up what you have versus buying new.
-Find multiple uses and don’t be afraid to try new combinations.
+Yes, go ahead and thoroughly use up what you have versus buying new.
+Find multiple uses, and don’t be afraid to try new combinations.
+(Even odd-sounding casseroles!)
 God provides for His children in so many ways.
 He is the Master of letting nothing go to waste, and we should think likewise.

 Martha Wild King, M. Ed., Author

 The Frugal Catholic: Learn to live on less to give and save more.